-For L&D professionals, it’s a constant challenge to create learning programs that will engage employees and drive lasting results for the individuals as well as for the organizations.
+For L&D professionals, it’s a constant challenge to create learning programs that will engage employees, guarantee an Impactful Learning Experience by driving lasting results for the individuals as well as for the organizations.
 It’s also an essential one – today’s talents are actively looking at training and development offerings when evaluating prospective employers.

 In this article, we will go over these seven principles along with a brief description of why we think they matter.

 1. Learning must trigger engagement and motivation for every individual